pandyama/Timer/README.md

-# countdown
+# Timer

-A new Flutter application.

-## Getting Started
+Android Flutter app that starts an upward couting timer, with stop & reset options.

 Below is the look and feel of the app
 ---